Substance Abuse Resources in Phoenix Drug Rehab, Alcohol Rehab & Detox

 Phoenix Partial Hospitalization Programs

-The PHP or partial hospitalization program is also referred to as “dayhab” because the patients enrolled in this program are at the facility for 6 to 8 hours during the day.
-They will go home for the evenings or to housing that may be available on campus.
+The PHP or partial hospitalization program involves clients undergoing therapy at the facility for several hours during the day.
+They may be able to go home for the evenings or to housing that may be available on campus.

 Phoenix Outpatient Treatment Programs